-Census: Texas gains Congress seats, Calif. loses first time
+US marks slowest population growth since the Depression

 In contrast, though Democrats control the process in Oregon, Democratic lawmakers there have agreed to give Republicans an equal say in redistricting in exchange for a commitment to stop blocking bills.
 In Democratic Colorado, a nonpartisan commission will draw the lines, meaning the party won’t have total control in a single expanding state’s redistricting.

-It’s been a bumpy road getting this far.
-The 2020 census faced a once-in-a-century coronavirus pandemic, wildfires, hurricanes, allegations of political interference with the Trump administration’s failed effort to add a citizenship question, fluctuating deadlines and lawsuits.
-Division of federal money to the states is also a stake.
+The overall numbers confirm what demographers have long warned — that the country’s growth is stalling.
+Many had expected growth to come in even below the 1930s levels given the long hangover of the Great Recession and the drying up of immigration, which came to a virtual halt during last year’s pandemic.

+William Frey, a demographer at the Brookings Institution in Washington, D.C., warned that even a recovering economy may not change the trend with the population aging rapidly and immigration contentious.
+“Unlike the Great Depression, it’s part of a process where we’re likely to keep having slow growth,” Frey said.

-The GOP can shape districts to maximize the influence of Republican voters and have a major advantage in upcoming elections — possibly enough to win back control of the U.S. House.
+Meanwhile, Americans continue to move to GOP-run states.
+For now, that shift provides the Republicans with the opportunity to shape new congressional districts to maximize the influence of their voters and have a major advantage in upcoming elections — possibly enough to win back control of the U.S. House.

 But in the long term, it’s not clear the migration is good news for Republicans.
 Many of the fastest growing states are increasingly competitive political battlegrounds where the new arrivals — including many young people and people of color — could at some point give Democrats an edge.

-“What’s happening is growth in Sunbelt states that are trending Democratic or will soon trend Democratic,” said William Frey, a demographer at the Brookings Institution in Washington, D.C.
+“What’s happening is growth in Sunbelt states that are trending Democratic or will soon trend Democratic,” Frey said.

 That means Republicans may be limited in how many favorable seats they can draw as Democrats move to their territory.